funkyfuture/deck-chores/docs/usage.rst

     default: ``NOTSET``

-    Redirect any not job-related log message above the given level to ``stderr``, valid level strings comply to the python logging documentation.
+    Redirect any not job-related log message above the given level to ``stderr``, valid level strings must comply with the Python `logging module's names`_.

     The default ``NOTSET`` implies that all log messages are emitted to ``stdout``.